Print Options

 Instructor(s): Jean Clipperton Terms Offered: Winter

-Equivalent Course(s): MACS 40700, PLSC 20700, MACS 20700
+Equivalent Course(s): MACS 20700, MACS 40700, PLSC 20700

 PLSC 40815.
 New Directions in Formal Theory.
 100 Units.

-In this graduate seminar we will survey recent journal articles that develop formal (mathematical) theories of politics.
+In this seminar we will survey recent journal articles that develop formal (mathematical) theories of politics.
 The range of topics and tools we touch on will be broad.
 Topics include models of institutions, groups, and behavior, and will span American politics, comparative politics, and international relations.
 Tools include game theory, network analysis, simulation, axiomatic choice theory, and optimization theory.
 Our focus will be on what these models are theoretically doing: What they do and do not capture, what makes one mathematical approach more compelling than another, and what we can ultimately learn from a highly stylized (and necessarily incomplete) mathematical representation of politics.
 The goal of the course is for each participant, including the professor, to emerge with a new research project.

 Prerequisite(s): PLSC 30901, PLSC 31000 or consent of instructor.

-Equivalent Course(s): PECO 40815, PBPL 40815, PPHA 40815, PLSC 20815
+Equivalent Course(s): PBPL 40815, PPHA 40815, PECO 40815, PLSC 20815

 PLSC 40817.
 Race, Social Movements and American Politics.
 100 Units.